risal-shefin/Attendance-Manager-App/README.md

+# Project Name:
-# AttendanceManager Android App
+Attendance Manager Android App
-# Development Platform: Android Studio 2.3.3
+# Development Platform:
+Android Studio 2.3.3
+# Acknowledgement
+<a href="https://github.com/Turbo87/apwlibrary"> apwlibrary </a> has been used to generate pdf file.